 If you don’t know how to count numbers in Mandarin-Chinese, you have to learn number song first, then come back to learn this song.

 Some readers might notice, there are a measure word “个” between “十” and”小朋友”.

 In Mandarin-Chinese, measure words work as classifiers to indicate the type of an object.
 Usually, one measure word is usually fixed for a specific object.

 For example, on the song two tigers, measure word “只”(zhi1) is usually used for the animals or one of a pair.

 For example, 一只老虎(yi4 zhi1 lao3 hu3)(one tiger), 一只老鼠(yi4 zhi1 lao2 shu3)(one mouse), 一只袜子(yi4 zhi1 wa4 zi3)(one sock).

-Measure word “个”(ge4) is usually used for the people or something related with ideas or geographic objects.
+Measure word “个“(ge4) is usually used for the people or something related to ideas or geographic objects.

 For example, 一个想法(yi2 ge4 xiang2 fa3)(one idea), 一个国家(yi2 ge4 guo2 jia1)(one country), 一个学生(yi2 ge4 xue2 sheng1)(one student).